Gopesh111/Agentic-AI-LangGraph/README.md

 Giving an LLM direct execution access to a database is a massive security risk.
 A hallucinated query could drop tables or leak sensitive data.

 To solve this, I engineered a safety-first Text-to-SQL agent using LangGraph.
 The workflow is strictly controlled: it first explicitly fetches the database schema (tables, columns) before writing any code.
 The generated SQL is then executed against a read-only replica, ensuring zero risk of data mutation.
 If the LLM generates invalid SQL (like querying a non-existent column), the system traps the execution error and routes the traceback back to the SQL Agent in a self-correction loop.
 This creates a resilient, error-tolerant data extraction pipeline that is safe for production.

+### Topic 20: Deterministic Fallbacks (Fast-Pathing)
+Invoking a heavy LLM like GPT-4 for every single user interaction is architecturally inefficient and expensive.
+Standard greetings, menu navigation, or basic FAQs do not require deep reasoning.

+To optimize cost and latency, I implemented a hybrid routing layer using LangGraph.
+The workflow introduces a deterministic "Fast Path" at the entry point.
+Using Regex and keyword classification, the router intercepts simple queries (e.g., "hi", "help") and returns static, hardcoded responses instantly (0ms latency, $0 cost).
+If the query bypasses the rules, it is routed to the heavy LLM node for complex reasoning.
+This fail-fast mechanism acts as a critical circuit breaker to prevent unnecessary API token burn in production.

 ---